tanrobotix/gremlin-operator/README.md

 This is an open-source Operator for scheduling attacks on pods within a Kubernetes cluster using CRD's.

-Attacks are scheduled using a Cron format field in a CRD.
+Attacks are scheduled using a Cron format field in CRD's.
 This creates a Kubernetes native cronjob that you can view using `kubectl get cronjobs`.

 When an attack starts this Operator automatically injects a Gremlin container into the pod for the lifecycle of the attack.